MatthewKosloski/pnwcsclubexample/README.md

 ### Creating the Virtual Machine

-Open a command line, navigate to the root directy, and run this:
+Open a command-line, navigate to the root directory, and run this:

 ```
 $ vagrant up